KxSystems/docs-v1/docs/qformortals3.md

 <img src="/img/qfm3.jpg" style="width: 100px"/>
 </div>

 _Q for Mortals Version 3_ by Jeffry A. Borror, available from [Amazon.com](https://www.createspace.com/5843336) or [Amazon.co.uk](https://www.amazon.co.uk/d/Books/q-Mortals-Version-3-Introduction-Programming/0692573674/).
-Covers up to kdb+ version 3.3.
-If you are a new kdb+ user, this is the book for you!
+Covers up to V3.3.
+If you are a new q user, this is the book for you!

 Now [online](http://code.kx.com/q4m3/): see contents below.